 Examples of current and past work:

-• Senior Advisor for Mediation Support, Gender and Inclusion to the Crisis Management Initiative (September 2013 to date).
-This includes direct support to the Yemeni Women’s Forum, and design and key technical support to a project contributing to inclusive conflict resolution models through women’s agency in South Sudan as well as work in the South Caucasus, Central African Republic, and Guinea Bissau.
+• Providing strategic advice, contributing to international policy and hands-on support to mediation and dialogue work as Senior Manager for Mediation Support, Gender and Inclusion to the Crisis Management Initiative.
+This included direct support to the Yemeni Women’s Forum, and design and key technical support to a project contributing to inclusive conflict resolution models through women’s agency in South Sudan as well as work in the South Caucasus, Central African Republic, and Guinea Bissau as well as the UN High Level Seminar on Gender and Mediation for peace envoys in cooperation with PRIO and UN Department for Political Affairs (2013-2016).

 • Devising and managing the Women at the Peace Table, Asia Pacific project for the Centre for Humanitarian Dialogue (HD), its flagship gender and mediation programme (2009-2013).